 - Understand the Duty of Care requirements regarding Restraint and Protection for Older People in Care.

 - Understand staff rights and the limitations of those rights to use force for Restraint and Protection

-- Know the risks associated with physical intervention and specifically the risks of sudden death
+- Know the risks associated with physical intervention and specifically the risks of serious injury.

-This course begins with a careful explanation of the triggers, antecedents and precursors of stress-related behaviours in people with dementia.
-Our focus here is to encourage staff to re-envisage how their actions and beliefs and values may be increasing the levels of stress which their clients experience.
-The morning progresses to a discussion about the actions which can be defined as restrictive practices or restraint of older people and specifically the rules which govern the appropriateness of any intrusion into the liberty of an older person.
+This course begins with a careful explanation of the triggers of stress-related behaviours in people with dementia.
+Our focus here is to encourage staff to look carefully at how their actions and beliefs and values may be increasing the levels of stress which their clients experience.
+We then discuss the actions of care staff which can be defined as restrictive practices or ‘restraint’ of older people and specifically the rules which govern the appropriateness of any intrusion into the liberty of an older person.

-This is a hugely popular course among staff and management, and anecdotal evidence suggests that it improves the lives of clients in the services we have delivered it.
+This is a popular course among staff and management, and anecdotal evidence suggests that it improves the lives of clients in the services we have delivered it.
 It may be coupled with our less-restraint focussed Safe Caring course to create a comprehensive Dementia and Challenging/Distressed Behaviours programme.